Alaska Native Claims Settlement Act: Government negotiations and policy

 With major petroleum dollars on the line, pressure mounted to achieve a definitive legislative resolution at the federal level.
 In 1971, the Alaska Native Claims Settlement Act was signed into law by President Nixon.
 It abrogated Native claims to aboriginal lands except those that are the subject of the law.
 In return, Natives retained up to 44 e6acre of land and were paid $963 million.
 The land and money were to be divided among regional, urban, and village tribal corporations established under the law, often recognizing existing leadership.

 Alaskan officials were originally divided on the bill, though by 1970, with Interior Secretary Walter Hickel, Governor William Egan, Representative Nick Begich & Senators Ted Stevens & Mike Gravel all backing the bill, the opposition died down.
 Stevens was particularly strongminded, and was key in the bill's passage.
-Stevens, a freshman Senator for most of the fight, would later remark: "ANCSA was my baptism of fire as a Senator from Alaska….
-It didn’t occur to me that some Senators had the opportunity to ease into their jobs.
-Life in the Senate for me was fast-paced from the beginning….
-With my experience working in the Department of the Interior and with the Statehood Act, and my faith in the determination and unity of purpose of Alaska’s Native people, I believed from the beginning that a settlement could be achieved….
-My memories of the Congressional action as ANCSA took shape aren’t of a battle as much as they are of long hours of tough, hard negotiating, often two steps forward and one step back…"
+Stevens, a freshman Senator for most of the fight, would later remark:

 Effect of land conveyances

 In 1971, barely one million acres of land in Alaska were in private hands.
 ANCSA, together with section 6 of Alaska Statehood Act, which the new act allowed to come to fruition, affected ownership to about 148.5 e6acre of land in Alaska once wholly controlled by the federal government.
 That is larger by 6 e6acre than the combined areas of Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland and Virginia.

 When the bill passed in 1971, it included provisions that had never before been attempted in previous United States settlements with Native Americans.
 The newly passed Alaska Native Claims Settlement Act created twelve Native regional economic development corporations.
 Each corporation was associated with a specific region of Alaska and the Natives who had traditionally lived there.
 This innovative approach to native settlements engaged the tribes in corporate capitalism.

 The idea originated with the AFN, who believed that the Natives would have to become a part of the capitalist system in order to survive.
 As stockholders in these corporations, the Natives could earn some income and stay in their traditional villages.
 If the corporations were managed properly, they could make profits that would enable individuals to stay, rather than having to leave Native villages to find better work.
 This was intended to help preserve Native culture.